-- DO NOT wash the RV in direct sunlight. - Park in the shade and spray RV with water to remove dust. - Next, using an ample amount of clean water and a sponge or car washing mitt, wash the RV from top to bottom. - · Use a mild car-washing soap if necessary. - Rinse thoroughly and wipe dry with a chamois or soft cloth.
+- · DO NOT wash the RV in direct sunlight. - PARK in the shade and spray RV with water to remove dust. - Next, using an ample amount of clean water and a sponge or car washing mitt, WASH the RV from top to bottom. - Use a mild car-washing soap if necessary. - RINSE thoroughly & WIPE DRY with a chamois or soft cloth. - Carefully CLEAN the joints and flanges of the slideout, doors, etc. where dirt is likely to remain.

-• Carefully clean the joints and flanges of the slideout, doors, etc. where dirt is likely to remain.
+NOTE: Some types of hot water washing equipment apply HEAT and HIGH PRESSURE to the RV.

-NOTE: Some types of hot water washing equipment apply heat and high pressure to the RV.
+Excessive HEAT - can cause distortion or damage to resin parts.
+Excessive PRESSURE - can flood the RV's interior.

-- Excessive HEAT can cause distortion or damage to resin parts. - Excessive PRESSURE can flood the RV's interior. - DO NOT take your RV through automatic car washes. - Avoid forcing water inside the RV, which could possibly damage component parts. - Extreme caution should be used with any type of pressure sprayer around all attachments, doors, windows, appliance vents, etc. - Keep the washing nozzle about 16 inches (40 cm) or more away from the RV body. - When washing around the door, vent and glass areas, hold the nozzle at right angles to the surface. - If chalking occurs, first wash and wax a small area to see if the luster returns. - Have your dealer inspect the RV If the exterior becomes scratched, nicked or cracked.
+- DO NOT take your RV through automatic car washes. - AVOID forcing water inside the RV, which could possibly damage component parts. - USE EXTREME CAUTION with any type of pressure sprayer around all attachments, doors, windows, appliance vents, etc. - DO NOT use a direct high pressure spray on any Decals, Graphics, or Labels. - Keep the washing nozzle about 16 inches (40 cm) or more away from the RV body. - When washing around the door, vent and glass areas, hold the nozzle at right angles to the surface. - If chalking occurs, first wash and wax a small area to see if the luster returns. - Have your dealer inspect the RV If the exterior becomes scratched, nicked or cracked.